 - We reviewed the historical origins of the IHR and their performance over the past 10 years and analyzed all of the ongoing reform panel efforts to provide a series of politically feasible recommendations for fundamental reform.

 - This article offers proposals for fundamental reform—with politically feasible pathways—of the IHR, their operations and implementation, WHO oversight, and State Party conformance.

 Scholarly Commons Citation

 Gostin, Lawrence O. and Katz, Rebecca, "The International Health Regulations: The Governing Framework for Global Health Security" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1770.
+1770.